 The Company has incurred recurring negative cash flows since inception and has funded its operations primarily from the sale of Preferred Stock.
-The Company had an accumulated deficit of \$31.3 million and \$54.8 million as of December 31, 2018 and 2019, respectively.
-The Company had net losses of \$11.3 million and \$23.5 million for the years ended December 31, 2018 and 2019.
-The Company expects to continue to incur significant expenses and operating losses for the foreseeable future.
+As of December 31, 2020, the Company had cash, cash equivalents, and investments of \$88.2 million and an accumulated deficit of \$96.1 million.
+The Company expects its operating losses and negative operating cash flows to continue into the foreseeable future as it continues to expand its research and development efforts.

-As of the issuance date of these consolidated financial statements, the Company expects its cash, cash equivalents, and investments of \$28.9 million as of December 31, 2019, together with the \$17.1 million of gross proceeds from the sale of Series B shares in February 2020, will not be sufficient to fund the operating expenses and capital expenditure requirements necessary to advance its research efforts and clinical trials for one year from the issuance date of these consolidated financial statements and the Company will need to obtain additional funding.
-The Company intends to pursue a public offering of its common stock to fund future operations.
-If the Company is unable to complete a public offering for a sufficient amount in a timely manner, it would need to pursue other financing alternatives such as private financing of debt or equity or collaboration agreements.
+The Company believes its cash, cash equivalents and investments will be sufficient to fund its operating expenses and capital expenditure requirements for at least twelve months from the date of filing this Annual Report on Form 10-K. The Company will need additional funding to support its planned operating activities.
 There can be no assurances, however, that the current operating plan will be achieved or that additional funding will be available on terms acceptable to the Company, or at all.
 If the Company is unable to obtain sufficient funding, it could be required to delay its development efforts, limit activities and reduce research and development costs, which could adversely affect its business prospects.